New York City Fire Department Squad Company 1: History

 Squad 1 was first organized in Harlem at Engine Company 59 in 1955, moved to the Bronx at Ladder Company 58 in 1972, then to Engine Company 45 in 1975 and then disbanded in 1976.

 Squad 1 was re-established in 1977 in Brooklyn at 788 Union Street, the former quarters of Engine Company 269, which had been closed during the budget crisis.
 The local community had placed great pressure on the city to reopen the former house of Engine 269 and the city responded by reopening it and making it the new quarters for Squad 1.

-During the September 11 attacks, Squad 1 crossed the Brooklyn Bridge to respond to the attacks.
+During the September 11 attacks, Squad 1 crossed the Brooklyn-Battery Tunnel to respond to the attacks.
 12 members died when the towers collapsed; they were last seen in the South Tower of the World Trade Center.
 The door of their pumper engine was recovered and is now on display at the Smithsonian National Museum of American History.
 At the National 9/11 Memorial, the names of Squad Company 1 members killed in the attacks are located at the South Pool, on Panels S-6 and S-7.